sedwards2009/extraterm/docs/guide.md

 ![Command frames in action](command_frames.png)

-Successful commands are shown with a green check mark on blue background.
+Successful commands are shown with a green check mark on a blue background.
 Failed commands are shown with a red background to get your attention.

 When scrolling back through long stretches of command output, the frame's title bar will remain visible so that you know what you are looking at.